Deep Learning-Based Residual Useful Lifetime Prediction for Assets with Uncertain Failure Modes: Numerical Study

+Given the considerable number of tuning parameter combinations, estimating the parameters for each individual combination is computationally intensive.
+As an alternative, we employ a block-by-block optimization approach, where one block of tuning parameters is optimized at a time while keeping the other blocks fixed.
 To be specific, we first optimize \textit{the sliding window width} while setting \textit{the number of LSTM layers} as one, \textit{the number of FC layers} as two, \textit{the number of LSTM units} as 128, \textit{the number of neurons in the FC layer} as 64, \textit{the batch size} as 512, and \textit{the number of epochs} as 200.
 As illustrated in Table \ref{table42}, we have tried five widths for the sliding window: $15,20,25,30,35$.
 For each of the widths, we first apply the SWM on the training data in FD003 to generate training samples whose degradation signals have the same length.
-Then, we randomly select $90\%$ of the training samples to estimate the weight and bias parameters and use the remaining $10\%$ data for model testing (the RMSEs are computed).
+Then we randomly select $90\%$ of the training samples to estimate the weight and bias parameters and use the remaining $10\%$ data for model testing (RMSEs are computed).
 The training and testing process is repeated for $5$ times, and the average RMSE is calculated.
 The window width achieving the smallest average RMSE is chosen as the best one.
 Next, we optimize the second block of the tuning parameters: \textit{the number of LSTM layers} and \textit{the number of FC layers}.
 When optimizing the second block of hyperparameters, we set the first block (the window width) as the value that has been optimized earlier and set other blocks as the same values used when optimizing the first block.
 Since each of the two tuning parameters has two candidate values, there are in total four combinations if we consider them together: $\{1,1\},\{1,2\},\{2,1\},\{2,2\}$.
-For each combination, similarly, we split the training samples into training ($90\%$) and testing ($10\%$), repeat for $5$ times, and use the average RMSE to select the best candidate.
+For each combination, similarly, we split the training samples into training ($90\%$) and testing ($10\%$), repeat $5$ times, and use the average RMSE to select the best candidate.
 The third block of tuning parameters is the combinations of \textit{the number of units in each LSTM layer} and \textit{the number of units in each FC layer}, followed by the fourth block, which is \textit{the batch size} (see Table \ref{table42}).
 The last block to be optimized is \textit{the number of epochs}, which has four candidate values.
-We summarize the optimized tuning parameters under each of the three mixture distributions for model DLBP1 in Table \ref{table43} and for model DLBP2 in Table \ref{table45}.
+We summarize the optimized tuning parameters for each of the three mixture distributions for the DLBP1 model in Table \ref{table43} and for the DLBP2 model in Table \ref{table45}.